shadow-robot/sr-build-tools/ansible/README.md

   * -i or --installfile relative path to rosintall file in repository (default /repository.rosinstall)
   * -l or --githublogin github login for private repositories.
   * -p or --githubpassword github password for private repositories.
+  * -t or --tagslist tags for running a specific part of the configuration of the playbook

 ### Simple repository without repository.rosinstall